Wireless networking is fast becoming a service expected by

 access; they could have much more sinister intentions.
 First, don’t advertise

 your network to the world.
 Hide your network SSID (some hardware offers this

 feature), and failing that you should at least use a random SSID rather than

 MyCompany.
-I know that sounds silly, but you would be amazed how often thisis the case.
+I know that sounds silly, but you would be amazed how often this